Skip to Content

 Read more on the cost of Vietnam

-Essentials of Vietnam
+Essentials in Vietnam

 Transport in Vietnam was really easy to navigate and getting around was simple.
 I was too sensible/weedy to get on a motorbike, but the planes and trains in Vietnam were awesome.